 An audit of both companies involved in the merger or acquisition will help you to scope the size of your task.
 Unlike the implementation phase, this is not a physical audit of your branded assets, but of people and processes:

-If each organisation has a different approach, then finding common ground is vital.
-Most organisations now follow the brand community model, with a much more nuanced approach to brand management.
+If each organization has a different approach, then finding common ground is vital.
+Most organizations now follow the brand community model, with a much more nuanced approach to brand management.

 'Remember, successful M&A branding isn't just about merging logos; it's about uniting cultures and unleashing the combined energy of your powerhouse brands.'

-Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands and to recognise any overlaps and differences in approach.
+Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands and to recognize any overlaps and differences in approach.

 Start by plotting all stakeholders.

-The brand is traditionally owned by the brand or marketing teams but in reality, the brand is embedded in every level of your organisation.
+The brand is traditionally owned by the brand or marketing teams but in reality, the brand is embedded in every level of your organization.
 Public relations teams and HR are also heavily invested.

 Next, scope the decision-making structure and clarify roles and responsibilities.
 The merger may result in cost-saving streamlining and this must be managed sensitively.